ROCm/HIP/docs/developer_guide/build.md

 ### Default paths and environment variables

    * By default HIP looks for HSA in `<ROCM_PATH>/hsa` (can be overridden by setting `HSA_PATH` environment variable).
-   * By default HIP is installed into `<ROCM_PATH>/hip` (can be overridden by setting HIP_PATH environment variable).
+   * By default HIP is installed into `<ROCM_PATH>/hip`.
    * By default HIP looks for clang in `<ROCM_PATH>/llvm/bin` (can be overridden by setting `HIP_CLANG_PATH` environment variable)
    * By default HIP looks for device library in `<ROCM_PATH>/lib` (can be overridden by setting `DEVICE_LIB_PATH` environment variable).
    * Optionally, consider adding `<ROCM_PATH>/bin` to your `PATH` to make it easier to use the tools.
    * Optionally, set `HIPCC_VERBOSE=7` to output the command line for compilation.

-After make install command, make sure `HIP_PATH` is pointed to `$PWD/install/hip`.

 ### Generating profiling header after adding/changing a HIP API

-When you add or change a HIP API, you might need to generate a new `hip_prof_str.h` header.
-This header is used by rocm tools to track HIP APIs like rocprofiler/roctracer etc.
+When you add or change a HIP API, you must generate a new `hip_prof_str.h` header.
+ROCm tools like ROCProfiler and ROCTracer use this header to track HIP APIs.
 To generate the header after your change, use the tool `hip_prof_gen.py` present in `hipamd/src`.

 Usage: